Please contact us if you have any questions regarding the Academic Catalog

 If a COF course is expected to fulfill a Wentworth degree requirement (other than a general elective), the approval of the appropriate academic department chair/the dean of CPCE is required on a course substitution form.

 The drop/add period for day students ends on Friday of the first week of classes.
 The drop/add end date for CPCE ends on the sixth day of classes.
 Both dates are published in the Academic Calendar.
 Dropping and/or adding courses is done online.
 Courses dropped in this period are removed from the student’s record.
-Courses to be added that require written permission, e.g. closed courses, must be done using a Drop/Add form that is available in the Student Service Center.
+Students seeking to add courses require additional permission (if the class is closed, the student does not meet a prerequisite, etc.) may get an online override to register for the course by contacting the academic department offering the course.
 Non-attendance does not constitute dropping a course.

-A full-time student may not schedule an overload of courses without the approval of his or her academic department head on a Registration Exception form.
+A full-time student may not schedule an overload of courses without the approval of his or her academic department chair on a Registration Exception form.
 An overload is any number of semester credit hours in excess of 20.
 As a general guideline, the student should have a minimum cumulative grade point average of 3.0 in order to take an overload.
 No more than 24 credits or a total of six courses will be allowed.
 A student will be assessed a per credit tuition charge for each credit exceeding 20 credits in addition to the full-time tuition charge for that semester.
-Refer to the tuition and fees table for more information on tuition and fees.
+Refer to page 23 of the catalog for more information on tuition and fees.

 Time conflicts of courses are not normally permitted.
-Students whose courses conflict should meet with their academic Department Head to develop an appropriate alternative schedule and a curriculum plan.
-Under exceptional circumstances, students may register for courses with time conflicts with the written permission of their academic department chair and the permission of the department chair of the courses that conflict.
-Students must process their Registration Exception forms with these permissions in the Student Service Center.
+Students whose courses conflict should meet with their academic department chair to develop an appropriate alternative schedule and a curriculum plan.
+Under exceptional circumstances, students may register for courses with time conflicts with the written permission of their academic Department chair and the permission of the Department chair of the courses that conflict.
+Students must submit their Registration Exception forms with these permissions in the Student Service Center.